 "Don't be silly, Quinn!
 Everyone, Quinn's my sister!"

 Daria threw her arms around Quinn and squeezed as tightly as possible.
-"And we're the best of friends!" she continued.
+"And we're the best of friends!" she continued, raising her voice as high as it could go (which still wasn't high).

 "Stop it!"
 Quinn hissed.